Paul Scott (footballer, born 1979)

 Paul Scott (born 5 November 1979, in Wakefield) is an English former professional footballer who played in the Football League with Huddersfield Town, Bury and Morecambe.

 Playing career

 Scott in a Bury pre-match warm up (March 2008).

 Huddersfield Town

-Beginning his career as a trainee at Huddersfield Town, Scott made debut in a 1–0 win at Peterborough United on 17 August 2002.
+Beginning his career as a trainee at Huddersfield Town, Scott made his debut in a 1–0 win at Peterborough United on 17 August 2002.

 Scott left Huddersfield in 2004 after making 32 league appearances and scoring two goals.

 Bury

 Scott initially joined Bury on non-contract terms after personally applying for a trial at the club.
 He made his debut on 21 August 2004 in a 1–1 draw against Chester City.
 Scott established himself as a regular in Bury's starting side towards the end of the 2004–05 season after signing a permanent contract.

 During his time at the club he featured at right-back, centre-back and even central midfield.

 He won Bury's Player of the Season award in both 2007 and 2008.